msfchen/msfchen.github.io/_posts/2021-05-16-understanding-the-family-of-transformer-models-3.md

 ## **Generation-based Approaches**

 Application of Transformer to generation-based open-domain chatbots typically involves directly using a Transformer variant-based autoregressive language model, without complex modules, such as dialog manager.
-Although both are Transformer variant-based, a generation-based chatbot differs from an autoregressive language model in two main areas: (1) pre-training dataset and (2) decoding algorithms.
-A chatbot typically uses a large conversation corpus, instead of web scrapes or Wikipedia, as the pre-training dataset.
-To reduce the problem of dull and short outputs, commonly seen in autoregressive language models, most generation-based open-domain chatbots include some novel decoding algorithms, such as the maximum mutual information (MMI) re-ranking method in DialoGPT and Sample-and-Rank at Temperature T method in Meena.
+Although both are based on Transformer variants, a generation-based chatbot differs from an autoregressive language model in two main areas: (1) pre-training dataset and (2) decoding algorithms.
+Chatbots are pre-trained with large conversational corpora collected from social media, instead of general text, such as web scrapes or Wikipedia.
+Generation-based chatbots tend to produce generic and dull responses, which have led to several novel decoding algorithms, such as the maximum mutual information (MMI) re-ranking method in DialoGPT, Sample-and-Rank at Temperature T method in Meena, latent speech act and coherence estimation models in PLATO-2, and minimum beam length in Recipes (a.k.a.
+Blender).

 ### **DialoGPT**